Phyllis Hudecki: Biography

 Hudecki joined the Oklahoma Business and Education Coalition (OBEC) as that organization's Executive Director.
-OBEC is an organization supported by CEO's from 30 business across Oklahoma that develop policies to improve education in the State.
+OBEC was a business-led coalition established in 2000 with the aim to improve and strengthen education in Oklahoma.
+The organization was supported by CEO's from 30 business across Oklahoma that develop policies to improve education in the State.
 Many of these policies have focused on establishing state curriculum standards, reviewing state tests and evaluating the State's education accountability policy.

 On November 23, 2010, Governor-elect Mary Fallin announced that she will nominate Hudecki to serve as Oklahoma Secretary of Education.
-Her appointment will require confirmation by the Oklahoma Senate.
+Hudecki served in the role from January 2011, when Governor Fallin took office.
+While serving as Secretary, Hudecki continued as an executive for OBEC, in a part-time capacity.